Perissos metro station

-Perissos (Περισσός) is a station on Athens Metro Line 1 in Nea Ionia, Athens.
+Perissos (Περισσός) is a station on Athens Metro Line 1 in the municipality of Nea Ionia in the regional unit of North Athens, Attica, Greece.
 It is 16.556 km from Piraeus.
 The station is founded by the limits of Nea Ionia and is named after the neighbourhood of Perissos.
-It was first opened on 14 March 1956 and was renovated in 2004.
+It was opened by the Hellenic Electric Railways on 14 March 1956, and was renovated in 2004.
 It features two platforms.

 The station features escalators and lifts for the disabled.